SEC22B

 Vesicle-trafficking protein SEC22b is a protein that in humans is encoded by the SEC22B gene.

 Function

 The protein encoded by this gene is a member of the SEC22 family of vesicle trafficking proteins.
-It seems to complex with SNARE and it is thought to play a role in the ER-Golgi protein trafficking.
+It associates with other SNARE proteins to form a SNARE complex and it is thought to play a role in the ER-Golgi protein trafficking.
+It is required for platelet alpha-granule biogenesis in megakaryocytes and is essential for the elongated morphology of endothelial cell Weibel-Palade bodies.
 This protein has strong similarity to Mus musculus and Cricetulus griseus proteins.
 There is evidence for use of multiple polyadenylation sites for the transcript.
-SEC22B has been shown to interact with syntaxin 18.
+SEC22B has been shown to interact with syntaxin 18 and syntaxin 5.